raysan5/rguilayout/USAGE.md

 Snap mode can be activated to snap elements placement to grid subdivisions:

   > `LEFT_ALT + S`: Toggle snap mode

+### Undo/Redo

+Multiple levels of Undo/Redo are supported for the edited layout, the current implementation takes a snapshot of current state every 2 seconds and a new undo state is saved if the layout changed.

 ### Control rectangles view